baymotion/smax/README.md

         def cancel_after(self, r):
             ...

+Note that after_s and after_ms are specified to accept floating point values, so after_s(.001, ...) is equivalent to after_ms(1), and the reactor is specified to wait for at least the given time.
 Smax provides some additional methods that your program can call:

     class Reactor: # Continued...
         # Call all the callbacks currently queued, including